ammonhaggerty/my-digital-twin/README.md

 ---
 ## 👨 Avatars, chat windows, and rich media

 I made a conscious decision to move away from traditional representations like realistic avatars or voice-cloned conversational agents.
 Instead, I opted for a rich media chat UI that could offer a more engaging and authentic experience.
-I realized that there's a delicate balance to strike—between the uncanny valley of digital clones that can feel unsettling, and a phenomenon called "agent identity entanglement," where the uniqueness of one's personality is difficult to separate from the LLMs embedded personality.
+I realized that there's a delicate balance to strike—between the uncanny valley of digital clones that can feel unsettling, and a phenomenon called "agent identity entanglement," where the uniqueness of one's personality is difficult to separate from the LLM's embedded personality.

 To capture the essence of my design leadership experience, writing, creative work, music, and hobbies, I decided to represent them in a visual and experiential manner.
 By integrating multimedia elements like images, audio clips, and interactive content into the chat interface, I could provide users with a more immersive experience.
 This approach not only showcases my diverse interests but also allows for a deeper connection with the user, as they can engage with content that goes beyond plain text.